 We also look at the rhetorical organisation of the various sections - the ways in which writers use language to develop an argument, take a position, and the strategies they deploy to persuade their reader.
 We discuss examples from completed UNSW theses and consider how the writers have achieved their purpose.
 You are encouraged to think about how you would like to 'sound' in your thesis and the kind of 'academic identity' you take on.
 This section concludes with a discussion of the research on examiners' expectations of research theses.
 The examiner is, above all, a reader!
 We will then discuss two other significant research genres: the conference paper and the journal article and provide an opportunity for you to examine a journal article from your field.
 Most disciplines now expect research students to publish papers from their research in the course of writing their thesis and this can benefit the student in a number of ways.
-While there will be many informal opportunities for discussion and participation during the course, one session looks specifically at giving oral presentations.
-All students will be asked to give a short presentation to their peers on a research-related topic and give and receive feedback.
-The aim of this component of the course is to help students prepare for the varied contexts in which they will need to communicate - seminars; reviews; conferences.
+The aim of this component of the course is to help students prepare for a variety of contexts in which they will need to communicate.